Most of you may be here because you follow my blog, others may have Googled Fibrocystic Breast Disease looking for answers.

-You see, during this process Dr. Hu discovered that my large cyst, was not a large cyst!
-It was in fact a giant cluster of small cysts that were so tightly knit it appeared as one!
-This was not caught my the Women’s Breast Center!
+You see, during this process, Dr. Hu discovered that my large cyst, was not a large cyst!
+It was, in fact, a giant cluster of small cysts that were so tightly knit it appeared as one!
+This was not caught by the Women’s Breast Center!
 I am not sure why.
 I forgot to ask Dr. Hu why they may have failed to catch this.

 She asked me if I wanted her to keep trying to get this one area that was giving her some trouble.
 She was worried she was hurting me or pushing it too far since this was my first aspiration.
 I think she was worried I would never come back again.
 I told her to give it another try at this one area.
 This is when it really began to hurt so Dr. Hu stopped.

 You see, this troublesome area was an area of the cyst that did not want to give way to the needle.
 Every time Dr. Hu tried to poke it, it squirmed away from the needle, like a slippery, rubber, fluid filled ball.